knovuslab/Open-Assistant/docs/docs/guides/developers.md

 With all this we have a RL model that can be used to create an assistant.
 The process of answering prompts with this RL model is called **"the inference"**.

-The whole Open Assistant approach is summarized in this figure:
+The whole ራስ | rasGPT approach is summarized in this figure:

 ```mermaid
 flowchart TD